Barnab1/Full-Stack-Open/README.md

 - CRUD operations on server data
 - Styling React apps and using `useEffect` for side effects

+### Part 3: Programming a server with NodeJS and Express
+- Programming the backend side of an internet application
+- Serving static files from the backend
+- Deploying the application on internet through web services such as Render, Fly

+Visit the Application deployed [Full-Stack-Open-Persons](https://full-stack-open-persons.onrender.com/)
 ---

 ## 🚀 Getting Started